grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/09 Test Results Menu.md

 ---
 title: 'Share a test'
-excerpt: 'Additional options available in the test results menu'
+excerpt: 'The Test Results menu has multiple options to share or save a test.'
 ---

-To share, export, and save your test, use the vertical dots icon.
-This brings up the Test Result menu.
+To share, export, and save your test, use the vertical dots icon to open the Test Result menu.

 ![Test Results Menu](./images/08-Test-Results-Menu/test-results-menu.png)